Welcome everyone! Today I will present our work on unified GPU-ready differentiable path tracing for reflection and diffraction sequences.

 Final note on the solver bottleneck and the need for more open implementations to bridge theory and practice.

-Closing slide with thanks, and QR codes for the paper and code repository.
+Closing slide with thanks, and QR codes.